neogeno/shango-lightning-wallet/README.md

 # Shango - Lightning Wallet for iOS and Android

-## Quick Start if you have an Existing LND Node running
+## Quick Start if you want to run your own LND Node

 #### 1. Install App
 Install the Shango app from Google Play or iTunes App Store.
 As of now I am running an invite-only BETA test.
 To get an invitation, simply signup at http://www.shangoapp.com/insider to test out the cutting edge releases and be ready for some bugs.